yellowmessenger/documentation/docs/platform_concepts/engagement/flows_campaign.md

 sidebar_label: Flow campaign
 title: Flow campaign
 ---

-Yellow.ai's Flow campaign is a conversational marketing tool with an advanced campaign building tool.
-It helps marketers deliver a comprehensive customer experience across different channels and engage customers at every stage of their journey.
+Yellow.ai's Flow Campaign is a  conversational marketing tool  with an advanced campaign builder.
+It helps marketers deliver a comprehensive customer experience across channels and engage customers at every stage of their journey.

-A Flow campaign consists of user journeys which you can utilise to strategically target customers across various channels.
-You can quickly develop flows using the no-code builder in accordance to your business needs.
-This also allows tracking customer activities across platforms, and you can further analyse the data to make decisions.
+A Flow Campaign consists of  user journeys  which you can use to strategically target customers across channels.
+You can quickly develop flows using the no-code builder according to your business needs.
+This also allows you to track  customer activities  across platforms and analyze the data to make decisions.

 #### Use case